The Charleston Advisor

-The Charleston Advisor is a peer-reviewed publication that reviews proprietary and free Internet resources that libraries license and make available to their patrons.
+The Charleston Advisor (July 1999 – July 2024) was a peer-reviewed publication that reviewed proprietary and free Internet resources that libraries license and make available to their patrons.
+The journal's tag line was "Critical reviews of web products for informational professionals."
+It was published quarterly.

-The journal's tag line is "Critical reviews of web products for informational professionals."
-It is published quarterly.
 Inspiration for the publication came from Katina Strauch, then Head of Technical Services at the College of Charleston.
+The publisher of the journal was Becky Lenzini, and the managing editor throughout its 25-year run was George Machovec.

-The journal has a Readers' Choice Award.
-It also provides the ccAdvisor online review facility with the magazine Choice.
+The journal has won a Readers' Choice Award.
+It provided the ccAdvisor online review facility with the magazine Choice.